easyCZ/memcached-vs-redis/dissertation/5_memcached.md

 ![Memcached Default Configuration Baseline Connections vs Ops](./res/5_baseline_connections_vs_ops.png)

 In order to further understand the impact of an increase in the number of connections, consider the figure above comparing the number of connections with the number of operations executed.
 We can see that memcached scales well until we reach a saturation point at around 84 connections (highlighted).
-A further increase in the number of connections is met with
+A further increase in the number of connections is met with a much lower increase in the total number of operations performed.
+The shaded segments under the curve represent the portion of CPU time spent processing memcached (blue) and in the system (red).
+Furthermore, we can see that when we reach the saturation point, memcached CPU usage remains consistent while all the remaining time is spent in the system.
+The system requires a large number of resources to process the incoming network requests and to process the outgoing requests from memcached.
+Finally, the diagram also demonstrates that memcached performance is tightly linked with the performance of the network stack and the underlying hardware responsible for handling incoming and outgoing communication.